msilaev/courier_number_prediction/README.md

     1. Put .pre-commit-config.yaml file to the root directory of the project

-    2. Run the following command to install the pre-commit hooks:
+    2. If not already, initialize git repo

         ``` bash
-        pip install pre-commit
+        git init
         ```
+    3. Install the pre-commit hooks:

+        ``` bash
+        pre-commit install
+        ```
-    3. Now, black and flake8 will automatically run before each commit to ensure the code follows style guidelines and is free from errors.
+    4. Now, black and flake8 will automatically run before each commit to ensure the code follows style guidelines and is free from errors.

 ### Pytest unit tests